Manage Law Enforcement Resources Effectively with a Criminal Justice – Public Administration Degree

 Our professors will help you acquire the skills you need for a successful career in a justice organization.
 If you find yourself looking for a career that can combine finance, law enforcement, and managerial skills, then this is the perfect combination for your interests.
 Gain a practical understanding of public administration, criminal justice, and legal processes as you prepare for a career of service with duty, dignity, and integrity.

 Why Choose Liberty’s Bachelor’s Degree in Criminal Justice – Public Administration?

 Criminal justice is a field that requires its members to hold the highest ethical and moral standards.
 Perhaps one of the biggest draw for people attending Liberty University is the high ethical standards for which we are known.
 As one of the largest Christian universities in the world, we have the resources to provide some of the best hands-on training opportunities you can find.
-With the Washington Fellowship and other programs, you have the opportunity to gain first-hand training and turn your knowledge into wisdom with an internship.
+With the Washington and New York City Fellowships, you have the opportunity to gain first-hand training and turn your knowledge into wisdom with an internship.

 Our national criminal justice honor society, Alpha Phi Sigma, offers you opportunities for scholarship and career advancement as you connect with the criminal justice arena.
 Likewise, our Criminal Justice Club also hosts many events and offers opportunities for you to network and advance in a criminal justice career.

 What Will You Learn in Our B.S. in Criminal Justice – Public Administration Degree Program?

 In our B.S. in Criminal Justice – Public Administration degree you will learn many valuable skills needed for managing a municipal, state, or federal department.

 - Gain knowledge of economic and management concepts in the government sector.

 - Learn how to develop a budget for a police department or other government agency.

 - Study an overview of the administrative processes found in criminal justice and other government organizations.